-- (1) In an action related to a trust or deceased estate, the Court may (if it thinks fit) determine questions arising in the action without making an order for administration. - (2) In any such action, the Court may make orders for the protection of persons who may be interested in the trust or deceased estate (whether or not they are parties to the action).
+- (1) In an action related to a trust, the Court may (if it thinks fit) determine questions arising in the action without making an order for administration. - (2) In any such action, the Court may make orders for the protection of persons who may be interested in the trust (whether or not they are parties to the action).

-- 1 The Court might make orders for the ascertainment of possible beneficiaries. - 2 The Court might order the trustees, executors or administrators to file accounts of their administration in the Court.
+- 1 The Court might make orders for the ascertainment of possible beneficiaries. - 2 The Court might order the trustees to file accounts of their administration in the Court.